Hardhat Configuration: Tooling for Smart Contracts

 };

-viaIR: true is important for contracts that the Solidity compiler can't compile without it (Stack too deep).
-With the IR compiler, this error doesn't occur, but compilation time increases by 30-50%.
+viaIR: true is important for contracts with "Stack too deep" errors — Solidity documentation recommends it for complex contracts.
+Without the IR compiler, this error often occurs, but compilation time increases by 30-50%.
+We ensure the configuration covers all typical scenarios.

-hardhat-deploy — manages deployments with support for named accounts, fixtures, and tagging.
-Deployment scripts store artifacts in deployments/ and are idempotent: re-running doesn't redeploy what's already deployed.
-Essential when working with multiple networks.
+hardhat-deploy — idempotent deployments with support for named accounts, fixtures, and tagging.
+Deploy scripts store artifacts in deployments/ and are idempotent: re-running does not redeploy already deployed contracts.
+Indispensable when working with multiple networks.

 hardhat-contract-sizer — checks contract size.
 EIP-170 limits bytecode to 24576 bytes.
-Getting this limit unexpectedly on mainnet deployment is unpleasant.
-The plugin shows size after every compilation.
+Hitting this limit unexpectedly on mainnet deployment is unpleasant.
+The plugin shows size after each compilation.

-@nomicfoundation/hardhat-toolbox — a meta-plugin that includes hardhat-ethers, hardhat-waffle, hardhat-chai-matchers, hardhat-network-helpers, hardhat-verify.
+@nomicfoundation/hardhat-toolbox — meta-plugin that includes hardhat-ethers, hardhat-waffle, hardhat-chai-matchers, hardhat-network-helpers, hardhat-verify.
 One dependency instead of six.

 @openzeppelin/hardhat-upgrades — if the project uses UUPS or Transparent Proxy.
-The plugin checks storage compatibility before deployment: if the new contract breaks storage layout, you'll know before losing data on mainnet.
+The plugin checks storage compatibility before upgrade deployment: if the new contract violates storage layout, you learn about it before losing data on mainnet.

-Slow tests are a result of improper fixtures.
-The loadFixture pattern from hardhat-network-helpers lets you snapshot network state after deployment and revert to it before each test instead of redeploying:
+Slow tests are often caused by improper fixtures.
+The loadFixture pattern from hardhat-network-helpers allows snapshotting the network state after deployment and reverting to it before each test instead of redeploying.
+Comparison: without loadFixture (redeploy) — 5 minutes for 200 tests, with loadFixture — 30 seconds.
+10x faster.

 async function deployTokenFixture() {